Dih5/xpecgen/README.md

 ###The easy way
 Install a scientific python distribution providing all these packages.
 For example you can try [Anaconda](https://www.continuum.io/downloads).
 Make sure you choose the python 3.X installer.
+Since this will install pip, you might want to use the [pip installer](#quick-start).

 ###The DIY way (might be easier):
 - Download [python 3.X](https://www.python.org/) for your OS.
-- Install the additional packages.
+- Use the [pip installer](#quick-start) (recommended) or manually install the additional packages.
 See specific instructions below.

 #### Windows
 As a general advice, forget it.
 Scipy depends on lots of C, Cython and Fortran code that needs to be compiled before use.